Gran Luchito

 7. Wear New Pants!

-Another of our favourite Mexican traditions is wearing new pants.
+Another of our favourite Mexican New Year’s Eve traditions is wearing new pants.
 They need to be yellow if you would like to attract happiness and prosperity.
 Choose red if you would like to attract love and passion.
 Green for health and well-being, pink for true love and friendship, and white for hope and peace.
 Never wear black clothing!

 8. For Those Who Love To Travel